How to Become a Nurse Midwife in Nevada - CNM Programs & Licensing Guide

 DNP and Dual Certification Options

 Some RNs choose programs that offer dual certification as a Certified Nurse-Midwife (CNM) and a Women’s Health Nurse Practitioner (WHNP-BC).
-These dual-focus CNM/WHNP programs provide greater versatility in care settings.
+These dual-focus CNM/WHNP programs provide greater versatility in care settings and expanded career opportunities.

 “When I started looking into CNM programs, I didn’t realize how many flexible online options were out there.
 Being able to stay in Reno and still work during my clinicals made all the difference.”